Compact moduli of elliptic K3 surfaces: Moduli of -broken elliptic surfaces and wall-crossing

 \begin{definition} A pseudoelliptic surface of \textbf{Type I} appear in \emph{pseudoelliptic trees} attached by gluing an irreducible pseudofiber $G_0$ on the root component to an arithmetic genus one component $E$ of an intermediate (pseudo)fiber of an elliptic or pseudoelliptic component. \end{definition}

 Figure \ref{fig:pseudodef} has a tree of pseudoelliptic surfaces of Type I circled on the right, with a pseudoelliptic of Type II circled on the left.

+\begin{theorem}\cite[Theorem 1.6]{master} The boundary of the proper moduli space $\calE_{v,\calA}$ parametrizes $\calA$-broken stable elliptic surfaces, which are pairs $(f: X \to C, S + F_{\calA})$ consisting of a stable pair $(X, S + F_\calA)$ with a map to a nodal curve $C$ such that: \begin{itemize} \item $X$ is an slc union of elliptic surfaces with section S and marked fibers, as well as \item chains of pseudoelliptic surfaces of type I and II (Definition \ref{def:pseudo}) contracted by $f$ with marked pseudofibers. \end{itemize} \end{theorem}

-Furthermore, contracting the section of a component to form a pseudoelliptic corresponds to stabilizing the base curve as an $\calA$-stable curve in the sense of Hassett (see \cite[Corollaries 6.7 \& 6.8]{calculations}).
+Contracting the section of a component to form a pseudoelliptic component corresponds to stabilizing the base curve as an $\calA$-stable curve in the sense of Hassett (see \cite[Corollaries 6.7 \& 6.8]{calculations}).
 In particular we have the following.

 \begin{theorem}\cite[Theorem 1.4]{master} There are forgetful morphisms $\calE_{v, \calA} \to \overline{\calM}_{g, \calA}$. \end{theorem}

 \begin{remark} For an irreducible component with base curve $\bP^1$ and $\deg \mathscr{L} > 0$, contracting the section of an elliptic component may \emph{not} be the final step in the MMP -- we may need to contract the entire pseudoelliptic component to a curve or a point (see \cite[Proposition 7.4]{calculations}). \end{remark}